felipeam86/cardsagainstai/specifications/frontend_specifications.md

 - Multiplayer functionality

 ## Development Notes
-- Implement proper state management for user sessions and game progression
+- Implement proper state management for game sessions and progression
 - Ensure responsive design works across various device sizes
 - Implement actual game logic for AI opponent behavior and judging
 - Create reusable components for cards to maintain consistency
-- Implement actual social sharing functionality
 - Consider implementing a custom hook for card selection logic
 - Ensure smooth transitions when showing and hiding the judge decision modal
-- Implement server-side check for user limit before starting each game session
 - Ensure proper error handling for network requests, including user limit checks

-This summary provides a comprehensive overview of the design decisions for the Cards Against AI game, including the updated home page with user management and user limit handling.
+This summary provides a comprehensive overview of the design decisions for the Cards Against AI game, including the updated home page with user management.
 It covers the overall structure, detailed component specifications, gameplay flow, and design principles.
 The front-end developer should use this as a guide for implementing the user interface and interactions of the game.